This site has limited support for your browser. We recommend switching to Chrome, Safari, or Firefox.

 Whatever the treatment, rest is of paramount importance.
 Tissue healing within the stifle can take up to a year to heal properly.
 Once treatment has begun and is underway then many will look to introduce a controlled exercise program aimed and developing physical therapy into their daily routine.

-Once your horse has recovered from a stifle injury then continuous monitoring of the condition is important, along with adoption of physical therapy techniques which can support their long term soundness.
+Once your horse has recovered from a stifle injury then continuous monitoring of the condition is important, along with adoption of physical therapy techniques which can support their long term soundness and of course providing a balanced diet.

 There are a variety of supplements available within the equine community specifically marketed as joint supplements.
 Many of these supplements contain glucosamine (aimed at repairing the cartilage), MSM (used to support a reduction in pain and/or inflammation), Chondroitin (to help prevent further destruction of the cartilage) and hyaluronic acid (used to help lubricate the joint).
 Omega-3 is also widely used within equine joint supplements alongside various alternative therapies